Adas, Michael, ed. Technology

 New York: Basic Books.
 1983.

-Machines and Values: An Introduction to Science, Technology and Society
+Values: An Introduction to Science, Technology and Society Studies.

 Cutcliffe, Stephen and Carl Mitcham, eds.
 Visions

-in Science, Technology and Society.
-Albany: State University of New York
+Series in Science, Technology and Society.
+Albany: State University of New

 Dobres, Marcia Ann and John Robb, eds.
 Agency